MYNORTHWEST NEWS

 (Photo by APU GOMES/AFP via Getty Images)

-The Pierce County woman arrested in June for defying a judge’s orders to medicate her Tuberculosis has now been released after being cured.
+The Pierce County woman arrested in June for defying a judge’s orders to medicate her Tuberculosis has now been released after testing negative for the infection.
+She was declared cured in July 2024.

 She was arrested in June after more than a year of refusing to medicate or self-isolate.